bkuri/vfab/docs/cheat-sheets/power-user/real-time-monitoring.md

             "channels": ["jobs", "system", "device"]
         }))

-        print("🔌 Connected to ploTTY WebSocket")
+        print("🔌 Connected to vfab WebSocket")
         print("=" * 60)

         async for message in websocket: